kwalczak80/Speedy-cars/README.md

 The panel contains the following information regarding booked test drives:

 - Booking ID
-- User ID (a user who booked a test drive)
+- User ID (the user who booked a test drive)
 - Name (the user name)
-- Car
+- Car (the car that is booked for a test drive)
 - Car ID
 - Email (the email address that the user provided during the test drive booking process)
 - Phone (phone number that the user provided during the test drive booking process)